Nick Cotric: 2022

 In round 20 of the 2022 NRL season, Cotric scored two tries for Canberra in a 36-24 victory over the Gold Coast.
 In round 21, Cotric was sent to the sin bin for a dangerous high tackle during Canberra's loss to Penrith.
 Cotric played a total of 21 games for the club in the 2022 NRL season including both of their finals matches against Melbourne and Parramatta.

 2023

 Cotric played a total of 13 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
 Cotric played in Canberra's golden point extra-time elimination final loss to Newcastle.

 2024

 In June 2024, it was reported that he had signed for Catalans Dragons in the Super League on a three-year deal.
 Cotric was limited to only eight appearances with Canberra in the 2024 NRL season where he scored four tries.

 2025

 In round 1 of the 2025 Super League season, Cotric made his club debut for Catalans in their upset loss against Hull F.C..

+2026

+On 3 September 2026, it was reported that he had signed for Leeds Rhinos on a four-year deal.